Dr Emma Agusita

 RESEARCH PROJECTS

-Voices 2022-2023 (Co-Investigator) - This research project aims to use drama/ interactive documentary to examine and convey the experiences of young refugees/migrants, and more broadly, explores how art and narrative can build community solidarity.
+Voices 2022-2023 (Co-Investigator) - This research project explored opportunities to use drama/ interactive documentary methods to convey the experiences of young refugees/migrants, and more broadly considered how art and narrative can build community solidarity.
+Funded by an AHRC Impact Acceleration Award.

-Young People's Entrepreneurial Creative Practices 2021-Present (Principal-Investigator) - This research project aims to identify inclusive frameworks to support underrepresented young people's creative talent and enterprise development in the creative industries, and it seeks to build a local/regional network of enterprise and education partners.
+Young People's Entrepreneurial Creative Practices 2021-2023 (Principal-Investigator) - This research project identified inclusive frameworks to support underrepresented young people's creative talent and enterprise development in the creative industries.

 Media, Community and the Creative Citizen 2012 – 2015 (Research Fellow) This multi-institution research council funded research project explored the social/economic value of creative citizenship/civic media-use with non-academic/external community partners. www.creativecitizens.co.uk